Gh053d413x/Galactic_Space/README.md

 ## Download
 You can download the assets and the acuall game will be available soon.

-The game is in very early development, there will be more content coming within the next couple days
+The game is in very early development, there will be more content coming